cockroachdb/docs/v20.2/known-limitations.md

 - Drop any [default values](default-value.html) or [computed expressions](computed-columns.html) on a column before attempting to drop the column.
 This prevents conflicts between constraints and default/computed values during a column drop rollback.

 If you think a rollback of a column-dropping schema change has occurred, check the [jobs table](show-jobs.html).
-Schema changes with an error prefaced by "`cannot be reverted, manual cleanup may be required`" might require manual intervention.
+Schema changes with an error prefaced by `cannot be reverted, manual cleanup may be required` might require manual intervention.

 ### Disk-spilling on joins with `JSON` columns

 If the execution of a [join](joins.html) query exceeds the limit set for memory-buffering operations (i.e., the value set for the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html)), CockroachDB will spill the intermediate results of computation to disk.
-If the join operation spills to disk, and at least one of the equality columns is of type [`JSON`](jsonb.html), CockroachDB returns the error "`unable to encode table key: *tree.DJSON`".
+If the join operation spills to disk, and at least one of the equality columns is of type [`JSON`](jsonb.html), CockroachDB returns the error `unable to encode table key: *tree.DJSON`.
 If the memory limit is not reached, then the query will be processed without error.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/35706)